Komrod/captn/README.md

 ## DONE

+- error check step
+- update remote server step
+- multiple actions in one script
+- create one action for every step
+- pass to shell all the variables inside script config except object
 - skip checking remote commit if git_commit_remote is filled
 - message "press [ctrl-c] at any time to quit"
 - function to ask if you want to continue